 An organization seeking tax-exempt status must provide the IRS with a copy of its articles and other documentation with its application requesting tax-exempt status.
 We can guide your organization through the application process by drafting qualifying articles of incorporation and gathering necessary documents and forms.

 Although tax-exempt organizations are generally not liable for income tax, they still need to file annual statements with the IRS and, if they solicit charitable donations, with the Ohio Attorney General’s Office.
 Tax-exempt organizations must also file a certificate of continued existence with the Ohio Secretary of State every five years.
 Our attorneys can help you understand how these requirements affect your organization.

 Even if an organization is tax exempt, it may be liable for income tax and subject to additional reporting requirements if it has more than $1,000 in annual unrelated business income.
-The attorneys at Coolidge Wall Co., L.P.A. can help your organization determine if a planned activity generates unrelated business income that could incur this additional tax liability.
+Our firm can help your organization determine if a planned activity generates unrelated business income that could incur this additional tax liability.

 Ongoing compliance issues also include corporate governance, internal policies and procedures, conflicts of interest, employee benefits, executive compensation, excess benefits transactions, labor and employment, and tax reporting.
-Our attorneys provide advice on these issues to help your organization safeguard its tax-exempt status.
+We provide advice on these issues to help your organization safeguard its tax-exempt status.